sourcegraph/cody/vscode/CONTRIBUTING.md

    - Make sure to restart or reload VS Code after changing these settings
 1. Open the Cody debug panel via "View > Output" and selecting the "Cody by Sourcegraph" option in the dropdown.

+### Realtime autocomplete tracing

+We also have some build-in UI to help during the development of autocomplete requests.
+To access this, run the `Cody > Open Autocomplete Trace View` action.
+This will open a new panel that will show all requests in real time.

 ## Testing

 - Unit tests: `pnpm run test:unit`